sebastienjacquemart-AI/makemore/README.md

 The learning rate defines the size of the steps the network takes during training.
 A very low learning rate (small steps) means the loss decreases slowly.
 A very high learning rate means the loss can explode (unstable).
 The ideal learning rate is somewhere in between these two figures.
 Train the network with different learning rates in between and check which gets the best resulting loss.
 Learning rate decay (by factor of 10 for example).

+If the capacity of the neural network grows (more parameters), it becomes more capable of overfitting the dataset: the loss on the training set is very low (approx 0), but the loss on data points outside of the training set will be much higher.
+It memorizes the data from the training set.
+Split dataset in three splits: train, dev/validation and test split (80-10-10).
+The training set is used to optimize the parameters of the model; the development/validation split is used for development of hyperparameters of the model; test split is used to evaluate the performance of the network.
+When training and development loss are close to each other, it indicates that the network is not overfitting, but underfitting.
+So, the model is too small and performance improvements can be achieved by scaling up the model.
+When they are not close to each other, it indicates that the network is overfitting.

+If the batch size is set too low, then the gradient might become noisy.
+So, increase the batch size to be able to optimize more properly.

 # makemore